-.4 When the University awards sabbatical or other leave to a person for a semester or a year, it recognizes the person’s contribution to the institution.
-The merit level of a person on leave shall be the whole number rounded average of her or his last three merit awards.
-If there are fewer than three such merit awards, the person will be placed at merit level 1.
-The person may, however, elect to participate in the annual evaluation process for consideration of higher merit.
+.3When the University awards sabbatical or other leave to a person for a semester or a year, it recognizes the person’s contribution to the institution.
+A faculty member on leave will automatically receive an overall rating of “Satisfactory.”
+The faculty member may, however, elect to participate in the annual evaluation process for consideration of higher merit.
 In such cases, the person must complete the departmental requirements for peer review and include a report on progress made and accomplishments completed during the leave period.
-The department will determine the precise means of evaluation of the person on leave.
-The final annual performance review, including placement on level 0 – 3, will be produced by the chair and submitted to the dean.
 Participation of the person on sabbatical leave in the annual evaluation process does not replace the report requirements attached to the awarding of the sabbatical leave.

-.5 If no money is appropriated for salary increments in a year or in successive years, the next salary adjustment will be based on the average merit level attained since the last year in which salaries were adjusted.

-.6 In departments using a peer review process, the chair reviews all members of the department after the peer review process is concluded; therefore, the chair should not participate in the departmental peer review process as a peer.
+.4 In departments using a peer review process, the chair reviews all members of the department after the peer review process is concluded; therefore, the chair should not participate in the departmental peer review process as a peer.
 Department members will review their chair anonymously in the areas of teaching, professional activity, service, and administration on a separate form distributed from and collected by the dean.
 (See Appendix A, “Department Chair Evaluation Commentary” form.)
-The chair will provide each of the documents specified in §6.2.1.2, which department members will then consult for their evaluation of the chair.
+The chair will provide each of the documents specified in §6.2.1.1, which department members will then consult for their evaluation of the chair.

-.7 In order to provide formative feedback for tenure track faculty, two years prior to applying for tenure, departments will conduct a pre-tenure review on that individual.
-The exact procedures for this review will be developed by the department and approved by the dean.

-.8 The teaching, professional activity and service percentages an individual faculty member chooses for merit pay consideration may not reflect the criteria that are used in that person’s

-college for tenure and promotion deliberations.
-Individuals who will be applying for tenure and promotion in the future should keep this in mind as they select their percentages.
+.5 In order to provide formative feedback for faculty, departments will conduct a pre-promotion review for tenure-track faculty who will be applying for promotion or tenure, and for RTAs who will be applying for promotion.
+Procedures for this review will be developed by each department or college and approved by the dean.
+The procedure must include, but is not limited to, the following: The faculty member shall provide a pre-promotion credentials file, submitted at the beginning of the spring semester of their third year, which will include evidence of effective teaching, professional activity, and service.
+These materials shall be reviewed by a pre-promotion review committee, consisting of tenured faculty members, as defined by the department or college.
+The department or college shall provide formative written feedback to the candidate about whether the candidate is on track to be successfully reviewed for promotion at the end of the probationary period, and send a copy of this review to the dean by March 1st.

-.9 Different disciplines, departments, and colleges may have varying definitions of what constitutes professional activity.
+..6 Different disciplines, departments, and colleges may have varying definitions of what constitutes professional activity.
 Individuals should familiarize themselves with these expectations.